 To cap off the relationship between The Monkees and MTV in 1986, all four Monkees took part in filming a Christmas medley music video for MTV in early December (seen below).
 The video featured Mike as "Santa Claus" and was in heavy rotation on the cable network during the holiday season.

 Unfortunately, by early 1987, the relationship between The Monkees and MTV had soured:

 The breakdown between MTV and the group would seemingly have an impact on future Monkees activities in the '80s, much to their detriment:

-Monkee Business Fanzine was a quarterly publication that featured all the latest about The Monkees and their individual careers, as well as original articles, news, and much more.
+Monkee Business Fanzine was a quarterly publication that featured all the latest about The Monkees and their individual careers, as well as original articles, classified listings, and much more.
 It was published by editor Maggie McManus from 1977-2002.
 Each member of The Monkees would speak personally to Maggie, making it the most reputable source for Monkees information, before and after the 1986 revival of the group.
-By the early 2000s, the rise and rapid spread of the Internet helped make publications like MBF become defunct.
+By the early 2000s, the rise and rapid spread of the World Wide Web helped make publications like MBF become defunct.

 In this interview with Paris Stachtiaris and John Di Maio, Maggie talks about the birth of MBF, her assessment of The Monkees' legacy, the fractured relationship between the group and MTV that had occurred at the time of this 1987 interview, and more.

 Like any other entertainment entity, The Monkees have had a career full of highs and lows.
 Settle in for a look back at some of the group's more noteworthy missteps.